Dr Rich Johnston

 Current and prior consultancy roles

-Rich has provided consultancy roles to Queensland Rugby League player performance pathways (2013-2018), which involved profiling players during State of Origin camps.
+Rich currently works on a leaguewide training load project for the NRL, looking to determine training load, injury and performance relationships across the competition.
+He has provided consultancy roles to Queensland Rugby League player performance pathways (2013-2018), which involved profiling players during State of Origin camps.
 Rich now conducts applied research and consultancy with a number of sporting teams in Australia and overseas.
-This primarily automating and expanding their data analysis of various data streams in order to optimise operations.
+This primarily centres on automating and expanding data workflows and athlete monitoring processes to arm practitioners with the best available information to improve decision-making.

 Have a